NbAiLab/nostram/nrk_extractor/README.md

 "ondemand_from": "2012-03-21T18:21:00+01:00" # Available from "availability"->"onDemand"->"from".
 "ondemand_to": "9999-12-31T00:00:00+01:00" # Available from "availability"->"onDemand"->"to".
 "external_embedding_allowed": true # # Available from "availability"->"externalEmbeddingAllowed".
 Boolean true or false.
-"subtitle": "subtitle text" # Subtitle text if this is available.
+"subtitle_text": "the actual subtitle text" # Subtitle text if this is available.
 If empty, the key should be dropdded.

 ```